Festivals in Spain

 Spain is a vibrant country full of culture and tradition.
-Every year the people of Spain celebrate their culture through a series of festivals.
-These festivals bring thousands of locals and visitors together to party, eat and drink.
-While there are numerous celebrations each year, here are some of the top festivals that should not be missed.
+Every year the people of Spain celebrate their heritage through a series of festivals that bring thousands of locals and visitors together to party, eat, and drink.
+While there are countless celebrations, here are some of the top festivals that should not be missed.

 15–19 March: Las Fallas Festival, Valencia

-In the city of Valencia, the month of March is looked forward to every year.
-The Las Fallas Festival is filled with creativity, pyrotechnics, and fun.
-Locals prepare all year, creating large sculptures that fill the streets, turning roads into museums.
-Fireworks and sparklers light up the night sky and surround people with smoke.
-At the end of the night, the sculptures and decorations are all burned in large bonfires.
+In the city of Valencia, the month of March is eagerly anticipated each year.
+Las Fallas Festival is filled with creativity, pyrotechnics, and fun.
+Locals prepare all year, creating large sculptures that fill the streets and turn roads into open-air museums.
+Fireworks and sparklers light up the night sky, filling the air with smoke.
+At the end of the night, the sculptures and decorations are burned in massive bonfires.

 Early April: Holy Week (Semana Santa), Seville